 Gregory Wickenkamp

-Doctoral Student
+Doctoral Candidate

 Biography

+Greg Wickenkamp is a doctoral candidate in the Department of History at the University of Iowa.
 Prior to attending the University of Iowa, Wickenkamp earned an MA in the Social Foundations of Education at Iowa State University, where he briefly served as a lecturer.
-He has presented at the American Education Research Association (AERA), the National Rural Education Association (NREA), and engaged in a variety of social justice projects and organizations.
-He is currently researching the history of Iowa's chapters of the American Indian Movement, the Black Panther Party, and the FBI's efforts to stop them.
+He is currently studying the interactions between the FBI and the American Indian Movement.

 Research areas